Jatin1o1/2WD_Ros_robot/README.md

 ## How to run

+> first upload the sketch on your development board (esp32/ Arduino mega), do hardware connections

 > please type "sudo dmesg | grep tty " to find the comm port number of your board.

 > please run "rosrun rosserial_python serial_node.py /dev/ttyUSB1 "  in one terminal.

 > please run  " rosrun teleop_twist_keyboard teleop_twist_keyboard.py "  in another terminal to view wheels spinning.